Sohou08/Hadoop-Spark/file_format/readme.md

 ------
 ### 1. CSV

 CSV is a text Input Format.
 It represents a lines of comma separated fields with an optional header.
-CSV is splittable , less compressible file due to the execution time unoptimized during a decompressing data.
+CSV is splittable , less compressible file (bzip2) which can due to the execution time unoptimized during a decompressing data.

 __Advantage__ : CS is human-readable and easy to edit manually; provide a straightforward information schema;  processed by almost all existing applications; simple to implement and parse, write performance but slow to read